Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Summary of the main differences in filters:

 Viewtracker offers a wide range of filtering options, making it more versatile for detailed analytics.
-For example, users can filter for spaces/content with or without views, with or without edits, newly created etc. They can also filter for the source of a visitor to give more insights into how users access Confluence content.
-Sources include Jira Service Management (knowledge base), the Confluence mobile app and Scroll Viewport, among others.
-Viewtracker also has a filter for a userβs login state, allowing you to differentiate between anonymous and logged-in Confluence users.
+For example, users can filter for spaces/content/attachments with or without views, with or without edits, newly created, their status, their type, etc. They can also filter for the source of a visitor to give more insights into how users access Confluence content.

 Analytics for Confluence offers basic filtering by content type (page, blog, attachment) and space type (general vs. personal space) but lacks more advanced options.